entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-authorization-checks.md

       showDelete ? (
 ```

-The key logic there is the hasResourceRole which checks whether the `internal` client role `conference-admin` was mapped to the current user.
+The key logic there is the hasResourceRole call which checks whether the `internal` client role `conference-admin` was mapped to the current user.

-15. View the MFE (whch should have automatically reloaded) and you should see that the delete icon is no longer visible, matching your current permissions.
+15. View the MFE (whch should have automatically reloaded) and you should see that the delete icon is no longer visible, matching the admin's current permissions.
 We've now verified that a user with just `conference-user` can neither see the delete action in the UI nor call its corresponding API.

-Next, let's promote the admin user to a full `conference-admin`.
+Next, let's promote the admin user to a full `conference-admin` so they can delete Conferences.

 16. Go back into Keycloak at <http://localhost:9080>, then go to `Users → View all users → admin → Role Mappings`, and also give the user the `conference-admin` role.